lucasols/palinter/src/test_cases/ts/disallow_unused_exports.md

       export type Test = 'ok';

 expected_errors:
+  - |
+    File ./src/fileC.ts:
-  - "File ./src/fileC.ts:\n • File is not being used in the project"
+     • File is not being used in the project
 ```